joewalker/gcli/docs/index.md

 Writing Types
 -------------

-TODO: Type is a bit of a misnomer - perhaps it should be called Converter?

 Commands are a fundamental building block because they are what the users directly interacts with, however they are built on ``Type``s.
 There are a number of built in types:

-* text.
-This is a JavaScript string (and will shortly be renamed to 'string')
+* string.
+This is a JavaScript string
 * number.
 A JavaScript number
-* bool.
-A Javascript boolean (and shortly to be renamed to 'boolean')
+* boolean.
+A Javascript boolean
 * selection.
 This is an selection from a number of alternatives
 * deferred.
 This type could change depending on other factors, but is well defined when one of the conversion routines is called.